 Social distancing, telecommuting, and quarantines due to the coronavirus epidemic sparked greater interest than ever in video chats with friends, support groups, and virtual business meetings using Zoom, Skype, Facetime, and other modalities for video conferencing.
 That’s made the idea and practice of virtual visits and meetings more comfortable for patients and doctors.

 The coronavirus epidemic has also led to a growth in services from companies that provide virtual help to doctors using video communication.
 Remote assistants, sometimes called virtual scribes, observe doctor-patient interactions via video and record and document virtual or in-person office visits for electronic health records (EHR), digital versions of real-time patient chart information that is made instantly and securely available to authorized users.

 This allows doctors to spend more time focusing directly on patients during office visits and saves hours of additional time writing up detailed information about patients for CMS and insurance companies.

 To facilitate the move toward more reliance on virtual office visits and related virtual assistance, medical groups are increasingly putting special telemedicine platforms in place for their practice to help organize and document patient log-its and visits.

 While it may seem unusual to millions of us who are constantly online or tied to our smartphones, not all patients have a computer, tablet, or smartphone for virtual office appointments.
-So, finding out if a person can participate in a telehealth visit has changed the appointment process in many doctor offices and medical centers that now rely heavily on virtual doctor appointments due to the coronavirus, according to Davin Lundquist, MD.
+So, finding out if a person can participate in a telehealth visit has changed the appointment process in many doctor offices and medical centers that now rely heavily on virtual doctor appointments, according to Davin Lundquist, MD.

 Lundquist, a family medicine specialist in Camillo, California, is also chief medical officer of Augmedix, a company providing remote EHR assistants and medical documentation to healthcare practices.
 He explained how the move toward more virtual healthcare has changed his own practice.